CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/OB_pipeline_spec.md

 This is the current agreed baseline.
 Suitable for integration into 20.40.

+Please see [OB_development_playbook.md](OB_development_playbook.md) for complete list of documents which pertain to the OB system playground papers.

 **1. SOB — Structural Object Basin**
 **Purpose:** Maximal raw structural extraction with zero transformation.
 **Output Type:** `SOB_ATOM_SET`